 Heating and cooling are often significant contributors to energy use in individual homes.
+Mária Telkes, a Hungarianborn American scientist, was among the foremost developers of solar energy applications in industrial and community use.
+After inventing a widely deployed solar seawater distiller used on World War II life rafts, she partnered with architect Eleanor Raymond to design the first modern home to be completely heated by solar power.
+Air warmed on rooftop collectors transferred heat to salts, which stored the heat for later use.
+Telkes later worked with the Department of Energy to develop the first solar-electrically powered home.
 Current research efforts into developing environmentally friendly homes quite often focus on reducing conventional heating and cooling through better building materials, strategically positioning windows to optimize radiation gain from the Sun, and opening spaces to allow convection.
 It is possible to build a zero-energy house that allows for comfortable living in most parts of the United States with hot and humid summers and cold winters.

-Figure 14.29 This simple but effective solar cooker uses the greenhouse effect and reflective material to trap and retain solar energy.
-Made of inexpensive, durable materials, it saves money and labor, and is of particular economic value in energy-poor developing countries. (credit: E.B.
+FIGURE 14.29 This simple but effective solar cooker uses the greenhouse effect and reflective material to trap and retain solar energy.
+Made of inexpensive, durable materials, it saves money and labor, and is of particular economic value in countries with lower energy availability.
+Mária Telkes, a pioneering innovator in solar applications, developed some of the earliest models of these cookers in the 1950s. (credit: E.B.
 Kauai)

-Conversely, dark space is very cold, about 3K (- $454^{\circ}F$ ), so that the Earth radiates energy into the dark sky.
+Conversely, dark space is very cold, about $3K (-454^{\circ}F)$, so that the Earth radiates energy into the dark sky.
 Owing to the fact that clouds have lower emissivity than either oceans or land masses, they reflect some of the radiation back to the surface, greatly reducing heat transfer into dark space, just as they greatly reduce heat transfer into the atmosphere during the day.
 The rate of heat transfer from soil and grasses can be so rapid that frost may occur on clear summer evenings, even in warm latitudes.

-✓ CHECK YOUR UNDERSTANDING
+CHECK YOUR UNDERSTANDING